revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 myfunc()
 print(x)
 ```
-- a) Error
+a) Error
-- b) 76
+b) 76
-- c) 76
+c) 76
 &emsp;75
-- d) 76
+d) 76
 &emsp;76
 <details><summary> <b>Show Answer</b> </summary>

 option is a)

-**Explanation:** UnboundLocalError: local variable 'x' referenced before assignment.
+**Explanation:** UnboundLocalError: local variable 'x' is referenced before assignment.
   </details>

 ---
-35. Which is not a datatype in Python?
+35. Which of the following is not a datatype in Python?
 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)
-- a) int
+a) int
-- b) float
+b) float
-- c) char
+c) char
-- d) bool
+d) bool
 <details><summary> <b>Show Answer</b> </summary>

 option is c) char

 <details><summary> <b>Explanation</b> </summary>

-> In python we can create char by creating a string of length 1.
+> In python, we can create char by creating a string of length 1.

   </details>
   </details>